 Travel purchases are usually going to be a lot more profitable rewards-wise than other types of purchases.
-For example, Chase Sapphire Preferred gives 2 points per dollar spent on travel and dining, and 1 point per dollar on other purchases.
+For example, Chase Sapphire Preferred gives 5 points per $1 spent on travel purchased through Chase, 2 points per $1 on all other travel purchases, 3 points per $1 on dining and online grocery purchases, 3 points per $1 on select streaming services, and 1 point per $1 on all other purchases.
 But this isn’t true for every card.
-Capital One Venture, for instance, gives 2 miles per dollar on all purchases.
+Capital One Venture, for instance, gives 2 miles / $1 on almost all purchases.

 In most cases, you don’t have to spend your rewards on travel, but the credit cards companies give big incentives for you to do so.
 Take Chase Sapphire Preferred, for example.
 You get 25% more value from your points when you redeem them for travel.

-No foreign transaction fees.
 Very few travel cards will charge you extra for using your card abroad or with foreign merchants online.
 But you should check your cardholder agreement just to be sure.

 Some travel cards, like Capital One Venture, pride themselves on rewarding you equally for any type of travel, no matter where you book it.
 But other cards, especially airline or hotel cards, may only give travel-specific rewards rates if you book directly through the issuer.

 Travel rewards cards are typically available only to people with good or excellent credit.
 You should shoot for a credit score of 700+ for cards that require good credit and 750+ for excellent credit.

-You’ll often get travel insurance & more.
-Travel insurance is a big plus; cards like Chase Sapphire Preferred will cover you for trip cancellation, delays or accidents.
+Travel insurance is a big plus.
+Some cards will cover you for trip cancellation, delays or accidents.
 Many travel credit cards still offer rental car insurance, too, though many regular credit cards have dropped that benefit.
-Some cards, like Chase Sapphire Reserve or Amex Gold, also give you a yearly credit toward airline or travel purchases.
+Certain cards, generally those with annual fees, also give you a yearly credit toward airline or travel purchases.
 You may even get other perks like free airport lounge access and the ability to transfer your points or miles to hotel and airline loyalty programs.